Design-Build Architecture · Nationwide

 For more detail visit our general FAQ or contact TCG directly.

 Commercial architectural design fees in 2026 typically range from 5% to 15% of total construction cost.
-Simple, large-volume buildings (warehouses, distribution centers, basic shells) trend toward 5–7%.
-Mid-complexity buildings (offices, retail, restaurants) trend toward 7–10%.
-Highly specialized facilities (hospitals, cleanrooms, data centers, lab buildings) trend toward 10–15%.
+Simple, large-volume buildings (warehouses, distribution centers, basic shells) trend toward 5 to 7%.
+Mid-complexity buildings (offices, retail, restaurants) trend toward 7 to 10%.
+Highly specialized facilities (hospitals, cleanrooms, data centers, lab buildings) trend toward 10 to 15%.
 See our 2026 A&E fee guide for full benchmarks.

 Five AIA-standard phases: Schematic Design (~15% of fee), Design Development (~20%), Construction Documents (~40%), Bidding & Negotiation (~5%), and Construction Administration (~20%).

 Traditional design-bid-build: owner hires architect first, then bids the completed design to multiple GCs.
-Design-build: a single entity manages both architecture and construction under one contract, compressing schedules by 15–30% and reducing change orders by integrating construction expertise into design.
+Design-build: a single entity manages both architecture and construction under one contract, compressing schedules by 15 to 30% and reducing change orders by integrating construction expertise into design.

 Yes.
-TCG is licensed in all 50 U.S. states, with offices in Denver, Houston, Albany, and Sheridan, and active project locations in 50+ metro markets nationwide.
+TCG is licensed in all 50 U.S. states, with offices in Denver, Houston, Albany, and Sheridan, and active project locations in 50+ metro markets nationwide, including dedicated architecture and engineering pages for 40 metros below.

 Office, medical, urgent care, hospitals, warehouses, cold storage, food processing, manufacturing, retail, hospitality, QSR, cleanrooms, life sciences labs, cannabis cultivation, CEA facilities, data centers, veterinary clinics, self-storage, and adaptive reuse.